Skip to Calculator

 Cotton is the most forgiving fabric to sew.
 It doesn't stretch (unless it's a knit blend), it presses beautifully, it holds pins well, and it frays predictably.
 Seams lie flat with standard pressing.
 Pattern pieces cut cleanly with rotary cutters or scissors.

 For quilting, cotton quilting fabric (44/45 inches wide, tightly woven) is the industry standard.
-The consistent weave and weight across brands makes mixing fabrics from different manufacturers predictable — critical when you're cutting 400 pieces for a patchwork design.
+The consistent weave and weight across brands makes mixing fabrics from different manufacturers predictable.
+That matters when you're cutting 400 pieces for a patchwork design.

 Best for: Quilting, beginners, structured garments, pillows and home décor with sharp lines.